lidofinance/lido-l2/contracts/optimism/README.md

 # Lido's Optimism Bridge

-The document details the implementation of the bridging of the ERC20 compatible tokens between Ethereum and Optimism chains.
+The document details the implementation of the bridging of the ERC20 compatible tokens[^*] between Ethereum and Optimism chains.

 It's the first step of Lido's integration into the Optimism protocol.
 The main goal of the current implementation is to be the strong foundation for the long-term goals of the Lido expansion in the Optimism chain.
 The long-run picture of the Lido's integration into L2s includes: